Patient Complaints Procedure

 What we shall do

-We shall acknowledge your complaint within two working days and aim to look into your complaint within ten working days of the date you raised your complaint with us.
+We shall acknowledge your complaint within two working days and aim to investigate your complaint within ten working days of the date you raised your complaint with us.
 We shall then be in a position to offer you an explanation, or meeting with those involved.
-In investigating your complaint we aim to:
+In investigating your complaint, we aim to:

 - find out what happened and what went wrong